SoftUni/Programming-Basics-Book-Python-EN/chapter-10-functions.md

 ### More good practices in working with functions

-Let’s again recapture how a function should execute **only one** particular **task** in the program.
+Let’s again recall how a function should execute **only one** particular **task** in the program.
 If this cannot be achieved, next thing to do is to look at how to **separate** the function into a few other functions.
 As it was said, a name of a function should clearly and precisely state the purpose of the function.
-Another good practice will be to **avoid** function’s name to become so long, it can no longer fit on the screen (relatively).
-If the code in the function gets too large nevertheless, it is recommended to **divide** the function’s tasks into a few shorter functions within the function as it is demonstrated:
+Another good practice will be to **avoid** making the function’s name so long that it can no longer fit on the screen (relatively).
+If the code in the function gets too large nevertheless, it is recommended to **divide** the function’s tasks into a few shorter functions within the function as demonstrated:

 ![](/assets/chapter-10-images/04.Print-receipt-02.png)

 ### Structure and formatting of the code

-In writing functions caution must be applied to use the correct **indentation** (one Tab into the function).
-In **Python** incompatible **indentation** leads to a direct error and does not allow the interpreter to execute the code.
+In writing functions, caution must be applied to use the correct **indentation** (one Tab into the function).
+In **Python**, incompatible **indentation** leads to a direct error and does not allow the interpreter to execute the code.

 An example of a **correctly** formatted Python code: